 But for starters, we think picking an “entry level” Sancerre from a quality producer is the way to go.
 Give it time to open the glass, take a moment to note the mix of fruit and floral and mineral notes and you’ll see that, at almost every budget, there’s a Sancerre that, more than just a safe glass of tasty white wine, is an artisanal gem well worth paying attention to.

 What else is there to learn?

-- Part Two: The predominantly silex (flint) soils, which extend southward from Saint-Satur to Thauvenay, and that area's most significant producers: Alphonse Mellot, Vacheron, and Henri Bourgeois.
+Part Two: Sancerre's predominantly silex (flint) soils, which extend southward from Saint-Satur to Thauvenay, and that area's most significant producers: Alphonse Mellot, Vacheron, and Henri Bourgeois.